European Skeptics Podcast: Hosts

 András Gábor Pintér is the initiator of the podcast.
 He is an original member and vice-president of the Hungarian Skeptic Society.
 In 1999 he received the James Randi Skeptic Award from the journal Természet Világa.
 In 2014 he joined, as one of the first members, Susan Gerbic's Guerrilla Skepticism on Wikipedia.
 In 2017 he was elected an associate member of the board of directors of ECSO and he is a full board member since 2019.
 He lived in Brighton, UK, until 2017.

+Pontus Böckman is the president of the national Swedish Skeptics Society Föreningen Vetenskap och Folkbildning.
+In 2017 he was selected as a member of the board of directors of ECSO.
+He lives in Malmö, Sweden where he runs local Skeptics in the Pub events.

 Annika Harrison is History and English teacher living in the Cologne area in Germany.
 She is also a member of the international Guerilla Skepticism on Wikipedia (GSoW) project and the local chapter of the German Skeptics organisation Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften (GWUP).
 She joined the team in July 2020, several months after Jelena Levin's departure from the show.

-Pontus Böckman is the president of the national Swedish Skeptics Society Föreningen Vetenskap och Folkbildning.
-In 2017 he was selected as a member of the board of directors of ECSO.
-He lives in Malmö, Sweden where he runs local Skeptics in the Pub events.
+In 2024, on episode #457, Annika said she was stepping down as a regular co-host.
+She expects however to make guest appearances on the podcast.

 Jelena Levin from Latvia, who lived in the UK when the first episode aired, was one of the original hosts of the podcast, but having moved to the United States, she left the show after episode 227 in June 2020.

 Segments

-The podcast is divided into several recurring segments, such as This Week in Skepticism, Skeptical News (news items about skepticism, mainly European centered), Really Wrong (or Really Right), Quote and an occasional interview with a person "representing an organisation or a project either of a certain European country or stretching across borders."
+The podcast is divided into several recurring segments, such as This Week in Skeptical History (TWISH), Skeptical News (news items about skepticism, mainly European centered), Really Wrong (or Really Right), Quote and an occasional interview with a person "representing an organisation or a project either of a certain European country or stretching across borders."
 The section Events in Europe about European skeptical organisations' events, was moved to the calendar on the podcast's webpage.